Overloading and Generic Programming

 Type-Bound Operators

 Operators may be overloaded to work on class members.
-The syntax is somewhat different than for separate types in modules.
+The syntax is somewhat different from that for separate types in modules.
 Here is a snippet from a module defining a Fraction class.
 The rules for the arguments are the same as for modules, but of course the instance variable must be declared CLASS.

 private